Team Policies

 Swimmers should treat all adults with respect, especially Stroke Judges, Team Parents and Coaches, including Opposing Coaches and Team Parents.

 McCullough Swim Team participants should not be a participant on any other team that is also a participant of the Just Swim Charlotte League.
-This is also a JSC policy.
+This is a JSC policy.

-Swimmers should stay with their team during the swim meets, This is also a JSC policy.
+Swimmers should stay with their team during the swim meets, This is a JSC policy.
 A parent chaperone will be present at all times during each meet to assist swimmers as needed,

 TEAM ATTIRE